-On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") into law.
-Additional COVID-19 legislation was included in the Consolidated Appropriations Act, 2021, which was signed into law on December 27, 2020.
-While the Company continues to analyze the relevant provisions of the CARES Act and subsequent Appropriations Act, it does not expect the provisions of the legislation to have a significant impact on the Company's income taxes.
+On March 11, 2021, the President signed the American Rescue Plan Act of 2021 into law.
+The bill complements the provisions set forth in the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Consolidated Appropriations Act, 2021, which were signed into law on March 27, 2020, and December 27, 2020, respectively.
+While the Company continues to analyze the relevant provisions of the American Rescue Plan, CARES Act and Appropriations Act, it does not expect the provisions of the legislation to have a significant impact on the Company's income taxes.